-Chu currently serves as the Founder and Chief Executive Officer of Ganas Holdings, the nation’s largest used vehicle retailer focusing on the integrated sale and financing of vehicles to Hispanic consumers.
+Daniel currently serves as the Founder and Chief Executive Officer of Ganas Holdings, the nation’s largest used vehicle retailer focusing on the integrated sale and financing of vehicles to Hispanic consumers.
 The company operates a branded chain of thirty six dealerships across twelve metropolitan markets operates in Texas as Tricolor Auto Group, and in California as Ganas Auto Group.
-The company has been recognized by Inc. magazine for five consecutive years as one of the fastest growing companies in America, while also receiving distinctions as one of the ten fastest growing privately-held companies in the greater Dallas-Ft.
-Worth area.
+The company has been recognized by Inc. magazine for five consecutive years as one of the fastest growing companies in America.

 Welcome all, and thank you for tuning in to Lending in Digital Times, a Conduent production.
 My name is John Michael and I will be your host for this episode.
 If you are interested in a podcast that tackles the technology helping to transform the consumer lending space, then this is the show for you.
 My job here is quite simple, actually.
 My job is to provide a platform for the amazing thought leaders throughout our industries.
 Consider this podcast if you will, your resource for all things consumer finance.
 Okay everybody, so today we are sitting here with Mr. Daniel Chu, the CEO of Tricolor, and I am very excited about this interview today.